Error distributions for random grid approximations of multidimensional stochastic integrals: Approximation of stochastic integrals

 Arguments similar to those above show that $\{H_{i,j}^{n} \cdot Y_j\}$ has uniformly controlled variations and hence are good.
-Stable convergence implies that the left hand side of Equation \ref{sde_stable} converges jointly with $Y$.
-The first conclusion of the theorem now follows from Theorem \ref{thm:main}, for the case when the coefficients are bounded.
+Stable convergence implies that the left-hand side of \eqref {sdestable} converges jointly with $Y$.
+The first conclusion of the theorem now follows from Theorem~\ref{thmmain}, for the case when the coefficients are bounded.